gateio/gateapi-php/docs/Api/MarginApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$currency = 'BTC'; // string | Retrieved specified currency related data
+$currency = 'BTC'; // string | Retrieve data of the specified currency
-$ids = '123,234,345'; // string | Lending loan ID list separated by `,`.
-Maximum of 20 IDs are allowed in one request
+$ids = '123,234,345'; // string | A comma-separated (,) list of IDs of the loans lent.
+Maximum of 20 IDs are allowed in a request

 try {
     $result = $apiInstance->mergeLoans($currency, $ids);